webmastersmith/WGU_Cloud_Computing/D338_Cloud_Platform_Solutions_AZ-104/Azure_Administrator_AZ-104.md

     - 172.16.0.0–172.31.255.255 (172.16.0.0/12)
     - 192.168.0.0– 192.168.255.255 (192.168.0.0/16)
 - **VPN Gateway**
-  - Azure service that allows you to securely encrypt traffic between VPN and on-prem(site-to-site), or point-to-site(P2S) using IPSEC encrypted communications.
+  - Azure service for encrypted communication between on-prem VPN(IPSec: S2S, P2S) and Azure VNET.
-  - must have dedicated subnet for VPN Gateway.
+  - VPN Gateway must be in **dedicated subnet**.
   - VNET can only have **one** VPN Gateway.
   - ![vpn gateway](img/vpn_gateway.PNG)